DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 [^08chapter7_12]: The issue of public culture and the way in which videoblogging
-    and practices of video reading and writing can contribute to it lie beyond the scope of this thesis, but remain suggestive of new means for politics to reconnect with younger citizens who increasingly connect to public life through *video* in the first instance through platforms like YouTube, Facebook, Vine and Vimeo.
+    and practices of video reading and writing can contribute to it lie beyond the scope of this book, but remain suggestive of new means for politics to reconnect with younger citizens who increasingly connect to public life through *video* in the first instance through platforms like YouTube, Facebook, Vine and Vimeo.